libretro/docs/docs/guides/controller-autoconfiguration.md

 #input_product_id = "8201"
 ```

-Note: `(default-off)` is added to the filename , and the `input_device`, `input_vendor_id` and `input_product_id` variables are commented out to disable this auto-configuration, preventing file name duplication and conflicts with the HID version: Pro Controller.cfg
+Note: `(non-HID) (default-off)` is added to the filename to distinguish it from the autoconfig with HID support and to make clear that it is disabled by default.
+Also, the `input_device`, `input_vendor_id` and `input_product_id` variables are commented out to disable this auto-configuration, preventing file name duplication and conflicts with the HID version: Nintendo Switch Pro Controller.cfg

 - **Nintendo Switch Pro Controller.cfg**:
 ```